Quasi-periodic response solutions of nonlinear plate models with nonlocal energy damping: Proof of the main theorem

 \section{Proof of the main theorem}

-In this section we first establish the existence of the solution to equation \eqref{k-equivalence1}.
-Then we construct the Nash--Moser iteration scheme and demonstrate the existence of the solution to equation \eqref{E:Func}.
-Finally, we complete the proof of the main theorem.
+In this section we first construct the Nash--Moser iteration scheme, and then demonstrate the existence of the response solution to the equivalent equation \eqref{E:Func} of equation \eqref{kirchhoff}.
+Finally, we give the proof of the main theorem \ref{main-result}.